theclockaftermidnight/theclockaftermidnight/README.md

 Age: 15!

+## ON PONYTOWN

+Feel free to interact with me if I'm sitting alone!

+Random friend requests will be denied!
+I do not want to flood my friends list with people I don't know.

+I can be rude without meaning to, so please let me know if my behavior makes you uncomfortable

-Check links for more information!
+## Check links for more information!

 <img width="1920" height="454" alt="border_bottom" src="https://github.com/user-attachments/assets/649ea095-d058-433a-b807-659a399bd81b" />